-'''

 False

 True

 True

-'''
+■ Note True and False also have corresponding numbers: 1 for True and 0 for False.
+This goes to the very core of computer science, which completely boils down to zeros and ones corresponding to the presence of an electrical signal (1 or True), or the absence (0 or False).
 Boolean values can be treated just like any other Python type, so you could have a variable that refers to a boolean.
-For example, if we were to add the line is\fugu\tasty = (fugu == "tasty"), then is fugu tasty would refer to the value True.
+For example, if we were to add the line is\fugu\tasty = (fugu == "tasty"), then is\fugu\tasty would refer to the value True.

-If Statement
+if Statement